sbergercnmc/duonovo/README.md

   applies to both proband and parent variants, for both LRS and SRS (if used).
 The default is 30.
 - **proband_column_identifier**: Required input.
 A character
-  corresponding to an identifier for the proband column in the metadata matrices of the VCF.
+  corresponding to an identifier for the proband column in the VCF.
   Should be the same for both the LRS VCF and (if used) the SRS VCF.
 - **PS_width_cutoff**: A numeric value specifying the minimum width of haplotype blocks used in the analysis.
 The default is 10000.
 - **boundary_cutoff**: A numeric value indicating the minimum distance